blevine/keycloak-graphql/README.md

 I had already become interested GraphQL and was building a GraphQL API as part of this project.
 It seemed clear that I could address the problems mentioned above by providing a GraphQL API for Keycloak.

+## Contributing
+I am not accepting pull requests at this time.
+Please feel free to post questions/comments in [Discussions](https://github.com/blevine/keycloak-graphql/discussions).

 ## Current state of the code